rodrigo-tavares/rodrigo-tavares/README.md

 ### Hi there 👋

-My name is Rodrigo Tavares and I'm from Brazil (🇧🇷).I've been working as a Front-End Engineer since 2015.
+My name is Rodrigo Tavares and I'm from Brazil (🇧🇷).
+I've been working as a Front-End Engineer since 2015.
 I currently work as a Senior Software Engineer at Gympass using React Native. :)

 📫 How to reach me: